biso207/AstroInvasion/README.md

 # AstroInvasion - BIGA Games
 `AstroInvasion` is a game developed by `BIGA`.
-If you're reading this README file, it means you now have the opportunity to work on and contribute to this project.
+Welcome to BIGA community.

 The BIGA Games Development, Design, and Production area aims to create high-quality video games.